Michael Voss: Brisbane Lions senior coach (2009–2013)

 When Leigh Matthews, senior coach of the Brisbane Lions, resigned at the end of their 2008 season, Eagles' chief executive Trevor Nisbett gave Voss permission to talk with his former club.
 The Lions later announced Voss as their new senior coach until the end of 2011.

 Voss made his coaching debut in Brisbane's defeat of the West Coast Eagles in Round 1, 2009.

 In Voss's first season as senior coach of the Brisbane Lions in the 2009 season, he guided the Brisbane Lions into their first finals campaign since 2004, including a comeback elimination final victory over Carlton after trailing by 30 points early in the fourth quarter.
 However, the Lions under Voss were eliminated in the semi-finals by the Western Bulldogs.

 His next two years were not as successful on-field.
 After the club won its first four matches to be sitting on top of the ladder early in the 2010 season, the Lions under Voss would only win three more games, finishing 13th (out of 16) on the ladder.
 The Lions' 2011 Season was even worse, with the Lions under Voss finishing 15th (out of 17 teams), its worst placing since 1998 when it won the wooden spoon.
 This continued in the 2012 season, when the Lions under Voss finished 13th on the ladder.
 The Lions with Voss kept struggling in the 2013 season, where the Lions sat 12th on the ladder with eight wins and eleven losses after Round 19, 2013.

 On 13 August 2013, Voss was told that he would not be receiving a contract extension with the Lions for 2014.
 Voss then opted not to coach out his contract, which expired at the end of the 2013 season.
 Voss was then replaced by assistant coach Mark Harvey as caretaker senior coach of the Brisbane Lions for the remainder of the 2013 season.
 Justin Leppitsch was eventually appointed as the new senior coach of the Lions from 2014 onwards.

 Voss left the club having coached 109 games for the Lions, achieving 43 wins, 65 losses, and 1 draw, for a winning percentage of 39.91%.

 Port Adelaide Football Club assistant coach (2015–2021)

 In October 2014, Voss joined the Port Adelaide Football Club as an assistant coach under senior coach Ken Hinkley in the position of midfield manager, replacing Phil Walsh, who had joined the Adelaide Football Club.
-One measure of his success at Port is the number of their midfielders selected for the All-Australian team Robbie Gray (2014, 2017, 2018) Chad Wingard (2015), Travis Boak (2020), Charlie Dixon (2020), and 2021 Brownlow medallist Ollie Wines (2021).
+One measure of his success at Port is the number of their midfielders selected for the All-Australian team Robbie Gray (2014, 2017, 2018) Chad Wingard (2015), Travis Boak (2020), and 2021 Brownlow medallist Ollie Wines (2021).
 Voss left the Port Adelaide Football club at the end of the 2021 season.